jmendiara/node-closure-linter-wrapper/README.md

 This wrapper has bundled the Google Closure Linter v2.3.10, with two modifications
 * Support for `--ignore_errors` flag introduced in [Google Lint v2.3.9 patch by Elad Karako](http://icompile.eladkarako.com/python-patch-ignore-some-of-google-closure-jslinter-gjslint-errors/) for backwards compatibility with this module v0.2.1.
-Please, move your code to the closure-linter `--disable` flag introduced in v2.3.10 as `--ignore-errors` will support will be dropped in next minor release.
+Please, move your code to the closure-linter `--disable` flag introduced in v2.3.10 as `--ignore-errors` will support will be dropped in next medium release.

-* `--nojsdoc` flag support for closure-linter v2.3.10.
-The version released by Google has a bug in `--nojsdoc` management, but this bug is solved in this module, so you can maintain the same flags.
-Once google releases a new version fixing that, my hack will dissapear.
-[More info about BUG 64](https://code.google.com/p/closure-linter/issues/detail?id=64).

 ## Getting Started
 Install the module with: